- New Center

 - Join Us

 Vaccine and Mask Policy – masks are required while in the EWC, unless you are eating at the bistro or working alone in an office.
-Proof of vaccines will be required for all participants in programs, activities and field trips.
+Proof of vaccines will be required for all participants in senior center programs, activities and field trips.

 Become a new member or renew your membership.